xypron/gitlog_analyzer/README.rst

 Git Log Analyzer
 ================

-The Git Log Analyzer parses a Git log and creates a CSV file which can serve as a basis for an analyis of commit behavior.
+The Git Log Analyzer parses a Git log and creates two CSV files which can serve as a basis for an analyis of the commit behavior.

 Building
 --------